 Of course, the idea of a white man being “lord” to an “ignorant” black people is something that The Phantom can easily be accused of and, honestly, it is not entirely without merit.
 Early in the strip’s history the native tribes of Bangalla did indeed see the Phantom as the “ruler” of the jungle.
 However, any fear or respect they had of him did NOT come from the fact that he was white, but rather that they thought (apart from the Bandar, of course) that he was some kind of supernatural entity, a “man who can not die.”

 Of course story-based arguments for these racist undertones can ring hollow, but one must remember this; the strip was created in 1936.
 The 1930’s was a very different time in nearly every respect, possibly none more so than racial tolerance.

 This was the time of the Great Depression and racial violence was a very real thing in Falk’s native America.
 African-Americans were still being treated as less than equal to Caucasians in almost every corner.
 Even here in Australia such things were going on with the White Australia Policy lasting until 1973 and the Aboriginal people still being classified as “flora and fauna” until the National Referendum in 1967.

-The above is not to say that Falk himself took part in any racial violence or agreed with such terrible acts - indeed many stories would suggest that he was quite a progressive thinker - however it does give the context in which these stories were created.
-While the earliest depiction of native Africans may seem distasteful by today's standards, The Phantom was one of the few comic strips to show black people in any kind of meaningful way.
-Yes, they may have thought of the Phantom as their “lord” but they were strong, independent characters within their own right, many times they were shown saving the Phantom.
+The above is not to say that Falk himself took part in any racial violence or agreed with such terrible acts - indeed most of what we know about him would suggest that he was quite a progressive thinker - however it does give the context in which these stories were created.
+While the earliest depiction of native Africans may be terribly distasteful by today's standards, The Phantom was one of the few comic strips to show black people in any kind of meaningful way.
+Yes, they may have thought of the Phantom as their “lord” but most were strong, independent characters within their own right; many times they were shown saving the Phantom.